Corey Bailey

 Stylus

-The Stylus is that “needle point” part of the Phono Cartridge which makes contact
+The Stylus is that “needle point” part of the phono cartridge which makes contact

-shaped jewel.
-The jewel is most often a sapphire or diamond and it is finely
+The jewel is most often a diamond or sapphire and it is finely ground to a conical

-ground to a conical or elliptical shape which are the most common.
-There are
+or elliptical shape which, are the most common.
+There are actually several

-given application is often the subject of controversy.
+often the subject of discussion.

 Tie-off